AdobeDocs/express-add-ons-docs/src/pages/guides/getting_started/tut.md

 This will install the required dependencies, build the project, and then serve it locally on port 5241; if you need more clarification about how to load an add-on in Adobe Express, please refer to the [quickstart](/guides/getting_started/quickstart.md) guide for a step-by-step walkthrough.

 Before jumping into the code, let's look at how the project is structured.
-At the time of this writing, the CLI provides a few templates, but Only ReactJS-based ones have a Webpack configuration, which is handy when using Spectrum Web Components (SWC).
-This project provides support for the Script Runtime and the development environment needed to use SWCs.
+At the time of this writing, the CLI provides a few templates, but Only ReactJS-based ones include the Script Runtime while also having a Webpack configuration, which is preferable when using Spectrum Web Components (SWC).
+This project provides support for both of them.

 ![](img/tut/grid-addon-folder-structure.png)